Cirkit Designer Logo

 Common Applications and Use Cases

-• Battery banks and energy storage systems
+• Battery banks and energy storage systems.

-• Electric vehicle (EV) charging stations
+• Electric vehicles and charging stations.

-• Low-voltage DC distribution panels
+• Industrial DC power distribution systems.

 Technical Specifications